You are receiving $750 Off

 In order to prolong your mattress’s lifespan and keep it fresh, you should use a mattress protector that’ll guard it against spills, dust mites, insects, and other allergens.

-Puffy products are made to suit every kind of sleeper, which means everything from our bamboo bed sheets and pillow covers to our bedroom rugs and comforters is hypoallergenic.
-Our bamboo bed sheets are made of 100% pure bamboo viscose, which is a naturally hypoallergenic material.
+Puffy products are made to suit every kind of sleeper, which means everything from our bamboo viscose bed sheets and pillow covers to our bedroom rugs and comforters is hypoallergenic.
+Our bed sheets are made of 100% pure viscose from bamboo, which is a naturally hypoallergenic material.
 The sheets are chemical-free, making them ideal for sensitive skin - you’ll avoid getting rashes or feeling uncomfortable like you would with new cotton sheets before they’re washed.

 Hypoallergenic bed sheets like Egyptian cotton or silk sheets can be expensive, so are they worth it?
-For allergy sufferers looking for a more affordable alternative with the same level of quality and comfort, bamboo sheets are a perfect choice.
-Bamboo has natural moisture-wicking and climate-adaptive properties ensuring the sheets always stay airy and fresh.
+For allergy sufferers looking for a more affordable alternative with the same level of quality and comfort, bamboo viscose sheets are a perfect choice.
+They have natural moisture-wicking and climate-adaptive properties ensuring the sheets always stay airy and fresh.

 If your bed sheets are making you itch or you develop any rashes or redness from them, it may be time to change your sheets because they may be triggering these allergy symptoms.
 Suppose your bed sheets are made of an absorbent material that traps heat and moisture.
 In that case, they can develop bacteria and other allergens that can affect you, especially if you have sensitive skin.
-It’s best to replace your sheets with natural bamboo sheets, which are safe for sensitive skin.
+It’s best to replace your sheets with sheets like ours, which are safe for sensitive skin.

 The average human sheds thousands of dead skin cells per minute, and since you spend one-third of your time in bed, this debris can add up.
 This attracts dust mites to your bed.
 A warm or humid atmosphere will make them multiply.
 If your sheets trap moisture, they’ll develop mold and bacteria in time.
 Dust mites, pet hair, mold, and other allergens are all factors that trigger allergies.
 It is recommended to wash your sheets regularly (in hot water) and use hypoallergenic sheets to reduce allergy symptoms.